 - Vesta aground.
 The dramatic Video catching the moment where Vesta, the VOR competitor hit the Cargados Carajos Shoals.
 This cannot leave us without feeling horribly bad about the crew, the boat, and for the Race.

 - The sequence of events must have been creeping for some time before, probably by compounding small errors to end up on an island.
 I am not to analyze the issue of responsibility but simply know that actions have consequences and that there must be a reason.
 Once, I have been in that situation of ending on a sand bar.
 Thank God without the complete disaster as depicted above.

 A little side story.

-S.O.R.C 1979.
+- S.O.R.C 1979.
 We had a good clip on Desperado, an early 57' U.L.D.B capable of going 25 knots with very little help.
 That night, closing on the finish line we had to negotiate a channel.
 The navigator was down below at the chart table.
 Probably sensing something was not quite right, the owner asked me to check on the navigation.
 That is when we hit.
 Bone crushing, we were dragged on the bank and heeled well over.
-We took the appropriate precaution for the crew with life vest, life raft overboard and calling the Coast Guard.
-They were not long to arrive,we were not the only one in this predicament.
+We took the appropriate precaution for the crew with a life vest, life raft overboard, and calling the Coast Guard.
+They were not long to arrive, we were not the only ones in this predicament.
 They towed us sideways out of the beach and out of danger and onto the nearest lift.
 If we did not sink on the way.